 Once saving, you are ready to test your current configuration by clicking the Finish button in the M.A.R.S interface.
 At this stage, you only have a very simple video player, so it’s time to add some more zones.
 To get back to the configuration GUI press the s key on your keyboard.

 Next, you’ll need to set the content for the zone.
-This can be done by selecting the bbb_sunflower_1080p_60fps_normal.mp4 file in the Samples directory on the Desktop and clicking Add as you did previously.
+This can be done by selecting another video file (*.mp4) from the Test Vectors directory under the M.A.R.S Installation directory/Support Files folder.
+Click Add.
 You should now have a layout similar to the screenshot below.

 Click Save and Finish to test your configuration.